The toothbrush has been around for centuries, but the modern toothbrush as we really know it did not come about until

 To date, the main selling point that I have seen and experienced with silicone bristle brushes is the fact that the bristles themselves are supposed to be softer.

 In addition to this, the heads are said to need replacing less frequently as silicone is not an easy surface for bacteria to grow on (unlike nylon), and silicone considered more body safe, free of hypoallergenics, BPA and phthalates.

 Are they really softer than regular brush bristles?

 My own feelings as to how soft silicone bristles are might be different to yours.

-I would not deny, that to date, the silicone bristle brushes I have used have felt softer on my teeth and gums and do live up to the claims.
+I would not deny, that to date, the rubber and silicone bristle brushes I have used have felt softer on my teeth and gums and do live up to the claims.

 However, it is not quite as simple as that.